daa97/daa97.github.io/projects.md

 I conducted tests of the HANI's performance to allow expanding to new configurations and operating environments and wrote correspond test reports.
 This involved managing large datasets, and I developed an Excel framework using macros to automate data aggregation and processing.
 I also tested and evaluated the performance of prospective components and worked with vendors to ensure our specifications were met.

-Our patent application providing further details on the conceptual and practical application of this device is available [here.](https://image-ppubs.uspto.gov/dirsearch-public/print/downloadPdf/20220260432)
+Our patent application providing further details on the conceptual and practical application of this device is publicly available [here](https://image-ppubs.uspto.gov/dirsearch-public/print/downloadPdf/20220260432).

 ## Preventing Defects in Metal 3D Printing
 **2019 | *Research Project with Drexel TAMG***

 Over summer 2019, I was employed by Drexel [Theoretical and Applied Mechanics Group](https://tamg.mem.drexel.edu/) to help develop a workflow for metal additive manufacturing to prevent the formation of hotspots which reduce part quality.
 This involved determining the impact of various techniques through manufacturing process simulations for a handful of parts, and combining these with mechanical loading simulations.

-#### Poster
+##### Poster
 Below is a poster summarizing  my work, which I presented at Drexel's STAR Summer Showcase.

 ![STAR Poster](/assets/star-poster.png)